 Even if you have experience preparing government grants, the course can be a good refresher and source of practical tips.
 For example, Dr. Browning has a way of formatting her proposals to maximize the amount of usable space that may be helpful to proposal writers of all levels.
 She also discusses how to develop a logic model and provides an example in the course handouts.

 Getting the Most from the Course

 The course is listed as 90-minutes long.
 Of these 90 minutes, the video portion of the course takes up about 60 minutes.
 While it may be tempting to breeze through the remaining content, to get the full benefit of the course, it is worth reviewing all of the content, including written materials and referenced websites.
 One of the ways to squeeze the most out of the course is to spend time familiarizing yourself with the content on the government websites referenced by Dr. Browning.
 She provides links to several government websites, offers a preview of the type of information you'll find on them, and offers shortcuts that can help streamline your online research.

-Bottom Line: Federal Grant Writing 101 is an affordably priced course offering solid tips on how to navigate Grants.gov, read an RFA, and organize a proposal.
+Bottom Line: Federal Grant Writing 101 is an affordably priced course offering solid tips on how to navigate grants.gov, read an RFA, and organize a proposal.
 The course is highly recommended for those new to government grants and seeking a general orientation to the process.
 For those with some experience preparing government grants, the course is recommended as a refresher and a source of new tips and tricks.
-For both beginners and more experienced proposal writers, the course is definitely worth considering when Udemy offers it at a discounted price (which it often does) of $10-15.
+For both beginners and more experienced proposal writers, the course is worth considering, especially when Udemy offers it at a discounted price (which it often does) of $10-15.

 *Note: This post contains affiliate links to Amazon.com.
 If you purchase an item through this post, we will receive a small commission (at no additional cost to you).
 Thank you for supporting our site!